Rex1um7/CityStates/README.md

-A mod that make the City states more useful and not so weak to conquer for both player and high-difficulty ai.
+A mod that make the City states more useful.

 Red Sun from : ZeeJiggle (Black Sun Mix) https://youtu.be/v5o5u2r6ljA?si=khMAjn85Kg_VEdAx